Got some new data you want to send to us? How in the world do you send a new ping? Follow this guide to find out.

 they might come from the URL submitted to the edge server, or the IP Address used to make the request.

 For example, look at

 Fields element.
 Any of these can be used in the

 metadata section of your parquet schema,

-Some common ones might be:
+Some common ones for Telemetry data might be: